"It used to be called boogie-woogie. It used to be called rhythm & blues. Now, they call it rock & roll"

 Playing to such diverse crowds has made their fanbase explode.
 "We’ve gone from 10 or 15 friends in a dive bar on a Tuesday to playing full-on festivals without even having an album out yet.
 That says something.
 I think we’re making music that people from all walks of life…country fans, soul fans, rockabilly fans…find comfortable and familiar.
 It’s because all those genres can trace their roots to Rhythm & Blues, the very backbone of Rock & Roll ", says J. Isaiah Evans

 After years of putting in the work, THE 40 ACRE MULE followed in the footsteps of good friends and emerging Americana stars, The Vandoliers and Joshua Ray Walker, and signed with State Fair Records.
 After that, the good times kept rollin’ with the announcement that THE ACRE MULE would be part of HomeGrown Festival 2019 with Tripping Daisy, Toadies, The Suffers Black Pumas and more!
-Now, fresh off of their nomination for Best Rhythm & Blues Act by Central Track, THE 40 ACRE MULE is set to make more noise with the release of their upcoming full-length debut, GOODNIGHT & GOOD LUCK with tour and festival stops coming your way!
+Now, fresh off of their nomination for Best Rhythm & Blues Act by Central Track, THE 40 ACRE MULE is riding high on the success of their first full-length album, GOODNIGHT & GOOD LUCK with tour and festival stops coming your way!